jblindsay/whitebox-tools/README.md

 - ***ElevationAboveStreamEuclidean***: Calculates the elevation of cells above the nearest (Euclidean distance) stream cell.
 - ***FD8FlowAccumulation***: Calculates a FD8 flow accumulation raster from an input DEM.
 - ***FD8Pointer***: Calculates an FD8 flow pointer raster from an input DEM.
-- ***FlattenLakes***: Flattens lakes polygons in a raster DEM.
-- ***FloodOrder***: Assigns each DEM grid cell its order in the sequence of inundations that are encountered during a search starting from the edges, moving inward at increasing elevations.
-- ***FlowAccumulationFullWorkflow***: Resolves all of the depressions in a DEM, outputting a breached DEM, an aspect-aligned non-divergent flow pointer, a flow accumulation raster.
-- ***FlowLengthDiff***: Calculates the local maximum absolute difference in downslope flowpath length, useful in mapping drainage divides and ridges.
+- ***FillBurn***: Burns streams into a DEM using the FillBurn (Saunders, 1999) method.
 - ***FillDepressions***: Fills all of the depressions in a DEM.
 Depression breaching should be preferred in most cases.
 - ***FillSingleCellPits***: Raises pit cells to the elevation of their lowest neighbour.
 - ***FindNoFlowCells***: Finds grid cells with no downslope neighbours.
 - ***FindParallelFlow***: Finds areas of parallel flow in D8 flow direction rasters.
+- ***FlattenLakes***: Flattens lake polygons in a raster DEM.
+- ***FloodOrder***: Assigns each DEM grid cell its order in the sequence of inundations that are encountered during a search starting from the edges, moving inward at increasing elevations.
+- ***FlowAccumulationFullWorkflow***: Resolves all of the depressions in a DEM, outputting a breached DEM, an aspect-aligned non-divergent flow pointer, a flow accumulation raster.
+- ***FlowLengthDiff***: Calculates the local maximum absolute difference in downslope flowpath length, useful in mapping drainage divides and ridges.
 - ***Hillslopes***: Identifies the individual hillslopes draining to each link in a stream network.
 - ***Isobasins***: Divides a landscape into nearly equal sized drainage basins (i.e. watersheds).
 - ***JensonSnapPourPoints***: Moves outlet points used to specify points of interest in a watershedding operation to the nearest stream cell.